Black Friday: 10% Off With Code BF24 + 2 Free Formula Boxes/Cans for Orders of 12+ Boxes/Cans of Formula.

 Can Stopping Breastfeeding Cause Depression?

-The connection that you build with your baby through breastfeeding is sacred and special, it's no wonder that many women go through some rather hefty emotions once they've given it up.
-But these complex feelings don't just stem from adjusting to the difficult change of weaning your child; your hormones undergo a great deal of change as well.
+The connection that you build with your baby through breastfeeding is sacred and special.
+It's no wonder that some rather hefty emotions can arise when you start seeing signs your milk supply is decreasing, even if that is your intent.
+These complex feelings don't just stem from adjusting to the difficult change of weaning breastfeeding; your hormones undergo a great deal of change as well.

-This is because while breastfeeding your body releases 'happy hormones’ (oxytocin and prolactin), and after you cease to breastfeed your baby, the levels of these hormones drop significantly which can contribute to a shift in your mood.
+While breastfeeding, your body releases 'happy hormones’ (oxytocin and prolactin).
+After you cease breastfeeding your baby, the levels of these hormones drop significantly, which can contribute to a shift in your mood.

 If you've ever felt depressed as a result of weaning from breastfeeding, we want you to know that you're not alone!
-There are extensive reports of mothers suffering bouts of depression following weaning.
+There are extensive reports of mothers suffering bouts of depression following the quest for how to stop producing breast milk.
 Common symptoms include:

 • Anxiety & depression